IRS Installment Agreements

-A monthly payment plan is generally the easiest way to pay off any large debt, even a tax liability, and, yes, you can indeed make payment arrangements with the Internal Revenue Service.
+A monthly payment plan is often the easiest way to pay off any large debt, even a tax liability.

 Guaranteed Installment Agreements

-The IRS will automatically agree to an installment plan if you owe $10,000 or less as of 2017.
+The IRS will automatically agree to an installment plan if you owe $10,000 or less.
 You must also meet all of the following criteria:

-- You haven't filed late or paid late in the previous five years.
+- You have not filed late or paid late in the previous five years.
 This does not include extensions of time to file.
 It means missing a tax deadline without taking any action.